sebastian-software/babel-preset-edge/readme.md

   // Async settings: Either `"promises"` or `null`
   rewriteAsync: "promises",

-  // Env Settings.
-We default on a loose transpilation which is efficient
+  // Transpilation Settings: We default on a loose transpilation which is efficient
   // but not overly compliant.
 If you experience issues it might be better to
-  // switch `looseMode` off.
+  // switch `looseMode` off. `specMode` on the other hand might produce
+  // 100% correct code, but tend to be large and slower as well.
   looseMode: true,
   specMode: false,